A-IC3: Learning-Guided Adaptive Inductive Generalization for Hardware Model Checking: Related Work

 \section{Related Work}

 \textbf{Heuristic-Based Generalization.} A key line of research focuses on heuristics for improving clause quality.
 The seminal CTG~\cite{CTG} method enhances generalization by blocking states that impede the process (CTGs).
 Its extension, EXCTG~\cite{EXCTG}, further improves generalization by recursively blocking predecessors of CTGs.
-While effective, these methods rely on fixed or reactive heuristics (e.g., DynAMic in~\cite{EXCTG}), which may not adapt to the global proof state. \AICTHREE is more proactive, using a richer context to anticipate the optimal strategy.
+While effective, these methods rely on fixed or reactive heuristics (e.g., DynAMic in~\cite{EXCTG}), which may not adapt to the global proof state. \AICTHREE instead uses a richer context to anticipate the optimal strategy.

 \textbf{Global Guidance in Model Checking.} Another direction complements local generalization with global guidance.
 GSPACER~\cite{vediramana2024global} uses theory-agnostic rules (Subsume, Concretize, Conjecture) to steer the search based on the global set of lemmas, mitigating issues like myopic generalization.
 GSPACER-BV~\cite{vk2020word} extends this to bit-vectors, using global guidance as a substitute for unavailable interpolation methods.
 These works focus on \textit{what} to generalize.
 In contrast, \AICTHREE is orthogonal and focuses on \textit{how} to generalize by adaptively selecting the best procedure.